 Tuna Rice Bowl Recipe

-- In a small bowl, combine the tuna, mayonnaise, sriracha, sesame oil and soy sauce.
+- In a small bowl, combine the tuna, mayonnaise, sriracha, rice wine vinegar, sesame oil and soy sauce.

 - Add the white rice to a bowl and spoon the tuna mixture on top.
 Sprinkle with your desired toppings.